Tariffs in the Swiss health care system

 Outpatient tariffs

-From 1st January 2026, TARMED will therefore be replaced by a combination of outpatient flat rates with a new single service tariff called TARDOC.
-The outpatient flat rates will be structured similarly to the inpatient per-case flat rate systems.
-They will include not only physician services, but also reimbursement for medications or medical supplies, such as implants.
-Learn more about the different outpatient rate systems and the latest developments on our outpatient rate knowledge pages.
+As of 1 January 2026, the outdated TARMED catalogue was replaced by a combination of outpatient flat rates and a new individual service tariff called TARDOC.
+The outpatient flat rates are structured similarly to the inpatient tariffs.
+They cover not only medical services but also the cost of medicines and medical supplies, such as implants.

 Coding